I attend Wellesley College, where I am earning my degree in Studio Art and English with a concentration in Creative Writing.

 Leave it to Jimmy Buffet, the original country castaway, to transform his vision of paradise into a real chain of restaurants aimed at whisking away your troubles and bringing you the calm beach vibe we’re all looking for.

 Nibblin' on sponge cake

 Strummin' my six string on my front porch swing…

 3. "Some Beach"—Blake Shelton

 Year Released: 2004

-Blake reminds us that sometimes when life puts you in uncomfortable situations the only thing to do is to picture yourself to some distant beach paradise where “there's a beautiful sunset burning up the atmosphere,” and “there's music and dancing and lovers romancing in the salty evenin' air.”
+Blake reminds us that, sometimes, when life puts you in uncomfortable situations, the only thing to do is to picture yourself in some distant beach paradise where “there's a beautiful sunset burning up the atmosphere” and “there's music and dancing and lovers romancing in the salty evenin' air.”

 Driving down the interstate

 Some foreign car drivin' dude with a road rage attitude . . .